ProgrammerLP/keyboardle/README.md

 # keyboardle
-Its a simple console programm with which you can encrypt or decrypt your messages
+Its a simple console programm with which you can encrypt or decrypt your messages with an own Encryption Method.